yurimataev/roskomnadzor-checker/README.md

     python roskom-cli.py

-If you're using it your code, the RoskomnadzorChecker class has the following methods:
+If you're using it in your code, the RoskomnadzorChecker class has the following methods:

     checker = RoskomnadzorChecker()
     matches = checker.findMatches('fieldname', 'string')